Have you ever had an absolutely terrible experience? “What goes around, comes around,” people warn.

 It’s not enough to simply tell your employees about the employee experience.
 You need to show them.
 When they experience it first-hand, they will be more motivated to replicate that value to make your customers’ jobs easier too.

 Over the past few years, B2C companies have started to align their employee experiences to their customer experiences and have seen notable results.
-According to a study by TheFutureOrganization published on SHRM, experiential organizations (those that scored highest on employee experience in relation to culture, technology and physical workspace) “have four times higher average profits, two times higher average revenues, 40 percent lower turnover and 24 percent smaller head count.
+According to a study by TheFutureOrganization published on SHRM, experiential organizations (those that scored highest on the employee experience in relation to culture, technology, and physical workspace) “have four times higher average profits, two times higher average revenues, 40 percent lower turnover, and 24 percent smaller headcount.
 Their stock prices also outperformed the S&P 500 and the Nasdaq.”